karlstaedtlab/cardionet/_pages/cardionet.md

 ---

 ## What is CardioNet?
+CardioNet is a comprehensive genome-scale metabolic network of the mammalian cardiac metabolism.
+CardioNet is a model and tool that we use to simulate metabolic flux distributions during diseases, stress or physiological conditions.
+We use CardioNet to design experiments, to analyze data from in vivo, in vitro or ex vivo experimental studies, and to test theories in silico.
+In short, CardioNet is a predictive tool that can help us understanding complex and diverse datasets.

+## What is Systems Biology?
 Systems biology aims to study complex biological systems using holistic approaches by combining multi-omics analysis such as transcriptomics, metabolomics, and proteomics with mathematical modeling.
 Understanding the network interactions and regulations on a global scale allows to make predictions for hundreds of protein-protein and protein-metabolite interactions with just a few input variables.
-We reconstructed CardioNet, a comprehensive genome-scale metabolic network of the mammalian cardiac metabolism.
-The model can be used to simulate metabolic flux distributions in response to physiologic and pathophysiologic stress.